facebook/create-react-app/packages/react-scripts/template/README.md

 import 'jest-enzyme';
 ```

-**Alternatively, use `react-testing-library`**:
+#### Use `react-testing-library`

-[`react-testing-library`](https://github.com/kentcdodds/react-testing-library) is a library for testing React components in a way that resembles the way the components are used by end users.
+As an alternative or companion to `enzyme`, you may consider using `react-testing-library`. [`react-testing-library`](https://github.com/kentcdodds/react-testing-library) is a library for testing React components in a way that resembles the way the components are used by end users.
 It is well suited for unit, integration, and end-to-end testing of React components and applications.
 It works more directly with DOM nodes, and therefore it's recommended to use with [`jest-dom`](https://github.com/gnapse/jest-dom) for improved assertions.

 To install `react-testing-library` and `jest-dom`, you can run: